 - 16 – 1/4 inch lock washers – to attach casters

 - Wood filler

 - Sealer – I used water based exterior Spar Urethane in a satin finish

-*Always double check your measurements.
-Due to minor errors in cuts, wood and being off square your cuts may be different then what I have here.
+*Double check your measurements.
+Due to minor errors in cuts and being slightly off square your cuts may be different then what I have here.
 Measure twice cut once.

 - 2 – 2 x 4 at 72 inches